zmoazeni/harvested/README.md

 1. Fork the project on github http://github.com/zmoazeni/harvested
 2. Make your changes with tests
-3. Commit the changes without messing with the Rakefile, VERSION, or history
+3. Commit the changes without messing with the Rakefile, or Version
+4. Make an entry to HISTORY.md
-4. Send me a pull request
+5. Send me a pull request

 Note on running tests: most specs run against a live Harvest account.
 To run the suite, sign up for a free trial account and fill out `/spec/support/harvest_credentials.yml` *(a sample harvest_credentials.example.yml has been included)*.

 **DO NOT USE YOUR NORMAL CREDENTIALS IN `/spec/support/harvest_credentials.yml`!!!** The test suite blasts all the data before running (similiar to DatabaseCleaner).

 The tests use [VCR](https://github.com/myronmarston/vcr) to cache the API responses.
 This is a great boon for running the tests offline.
 While uncommon, sometimes the Harvest API will send an erroneous response, VCR will cache it, and subsequent runs will use the incorrect cached response.
 In order to clear the cached responses, you can run the specs with the `VCR_REFRESH` environmental variable set to true (e.g. `VCR_REFRESH=true bundle exec rake spec`).

-Using [rvm](https://rvm.beginrescueend.com/) you can run the tests against the popular ruby runtimes by running:

-  ./spec/test_rubies

-Each runtime needs to be installed in rvm along with the bundler gem.

 ## Notes on Harvest Estimates